KenKundert/quantiphy/doc/user.rst

 Here is an example that uses this feature to read parameters from a file.
 This is basically the same idea as above, except the design parameters are kept in a separate file.
-It also subclasses :class:`quantiphy.Quantity` to create a version that displays the name and description by default.
+It also subclasses :class:`Quantity` to create a version that displays the name and description by default.

 .. code-block:: python